lenghia241/developer-social-network/README.md

 * Users can see the list of the developers registered in the Developers tab along with their profile and their skills set.
 * Users need to login or register a new account using their email.
 To get the avatar that shows in the app and profile, user need to have a [Gravatar](https://en.gravatar.com/).
-* After logging in there are 2 tabs in the navigation which are Dashboard - for managing profile and experiences/education showcase Post feed - for seeing people posts, User can like or dislike and comment to the post.
+* After logging in there are 2 tabs in the navigation which are Dashboard - for managing profile and experiences/education showcase, Post feed - for seeing people posts, User can like or dislike and comment to the post.

 ## Authors